-- If you are on a selection panel you should undertake or have undertaken appropriate training in making staff selections. - In accessing or preparing information about another person you should treat that information as confidential. - In preparing information about another person you should be prepared to provide feedback to that person about the nature of your comments. - In making decisions about another person you should not consider uncorroborated opinions. - If you are requested to act as a referee for another person you should not accept unless you have the knowledge of the person necessary to make an accurate and fair assessment of that person.
+- If you are to prepare a report on another staff member you should ensure that you have a clear statement of the criteria against which to make an appraisal. - If you are on a selection panel you should undertake or have undertaken appropriate training in making staff selections. - In accessing or preparing information about another person you should treat that information as confidential. - In preparing information about another person you should be prepared to provide feedback to that person about the nature of your comments. - In making decisions about another person you should not consider uncorroborated opinions. - If you are requested to act as a referee for another person you should not accept unless you have the knowledge of the person necessary to make an accurate and fair assessment of that person.

-By observing the correct procedures in preparing testimonials and reports we can ensure that HRNSW's reporting processes are fair, consistent and transparent, and that its reputation is maintained.
+By observing the correct procedures in preparing testimonials and reports we can ensure that HRNSW's reporting processes are fair, consistent and transparent, and thatits reputation is maintained.

-Reporting Unethical or Fraudulent Conduct
+3.3.8 Reporting Unethical or Fraudulent Conduct